syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Data-Binding.md

 ## View

-DataGrid has the `View` property of type [ICollectionViewAdv](https://help.syncfusion.com/cr/cref_files/xamarin-ios/linq/Syncfusion.Linq.IOS~Syncfusion.Data.CollectionViewAdv.html) interface that implements `ICollectionView` interface. `View` is responsible for maintain and manipulation data and other advanced operations like `Sorting`, `Grouping`, and etc.
+DataGrid has the [View](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~View.html) property of type [ICollectionViewAdv](https://help.syncfusion.com/cr/cref_files/xamarin-ios/linq/Syncfusion.Linq.IOS~Syncfusion.Data.CollectionViewAdv.html) interface that implements `ICollectionView` interface. `View` is responsible for maintain and manipulation data and other advanced operations like `Sorting`, `Grouping`, and etc.

-When you bind Collection to `ItemsSource` property of SfDataGrid, then `View` will be created and maintains the operations on `Data` such as `Grouping`, `Sorting`, `Insert`, `Delete`, and `Modification`.
+When you bind Collection to `ItemsSource` property of `SfDataGrid`, then `View` will be created and maintains the operations on `Data` such as `Grouping`, `Sorting`, `Insert`, `Delete`, and `Modification`.

 N> DataGrid creates different types of views derived from `ICollectionViewAdv` interface based on `ItemsSource`.